-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Preservation Office (THPO).
 VI.
-GEOLOGY AND SOILS Would the Pr roject: Expose people or structures to pote substantial adverse effects, includin of loss, injury, or death involving: i) Rupture of a known earthquake fa as delineated on the most recent Alquist-Priolo Earthquake Fault Zon Map issued by the State Geologist fa area or based on other substantial e of a known fault? ing or the $\boxtimes$
+GEOLOGY AND SOILS -- Would the Project:

+a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving:

+i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?